-Studying English/North American Studies
+Studying English/North American Studies in Germany

 That is what it’s about

 They read Shakespeare and Toni Morrison or analyse how English is spoken in South Africa and India: English and American students are scientifically involved with the literature, culture and language of English-speaking societies.
 Anglists focus on Great Britain and the Commonwealth.
 Americanists have the USA, Canada and the Caribbean in mind and at some universities also African countries.
 In addition, interdisciplinary research is growing with new fields such as digital humanities.
 Humanities researchers are thus reacting to the latest developments in culture and society and, for example, studying the impact of digitisation on literary research.

 In most cases, English and American Studies are offered in combination, often as "English and American Studies" or "British and American Studies".
 As a rule, the course is divided into literary studies, cultural studies, linguistics and language practice.
 Literary studies deal with the history and theory of texts, from medieval Beowulf to graphic novels like Art Spiegelman's Mouse.
 Cultural studies is about how books and films shape identities, everyday and protest cultures.
 In linguistics, students learn how the English language is constructed and how it is used, examining its historical evolution and looking at how English differs in different regions and between social groups.
 The technical training is accompanied by language practical courses.
 In these, students can practice conversation in small groups or write essays in English.
 In some cases, trips and stays abroad are mandatory.

 Typical questions raised within the subject

 - How and why has the English language changed since the Middle Ages?

 - Why are series from the US so successful?

 - How do ethnic conflicts affect language, literature and film?

 - Why did English become a global language?